rprt/rspec-page-regression/README.md

 # rspec-page-regression

-Rspec-page-regression is an [RSpec](https://github.com/rspec/rspec) plugin that makes it easy to regression test your web application pages, to make sure the pages continue to look the way you expect them to look.
+Rspec-page-regression is an [RSpec](https://github.com/rspec/rspec) plugin that makes it easy to headlessly regression test your web application pages to make sure the pages continue to look the way you expect them to look, taking into account HTML, CSS, and JavaScript.

+It provides an RSpec matcher that compares the test snapshot to an expected image, and facilitates management of the images.

+Rspec-page-regression uses [PhantomJS](http://www.phantomjs.org/) to headlessly render web page snapshots, by virtue of the [Poltergeist](https://github.com/jonleighton/poltergeist) driver for [Capybara](https://github.com/jnicklas/capybara).

 [<img src="https://secure.travis-ci.org/ronen/rspec-page-regression.png"/>](http://travis-ci.org/ronen/rspec-page-regression)[<img src="https://gemnasium.com/ronen/rspec-page-regression.png" alt="Dependency Status" />](https://gemnasium.com/ronen/rspec-page-regression)

 ## Installation

-Rspec-page-regression uses [PhantomJS](http://www.phantomjs.org/) to render web page snapshots, by virtue of the [Poltergeist](https://github.com/jonleighton/poltergeist) driver for [Capybara](https://github.com/jnicklas/capybara).

-Install PhantomJS as per [PhantomJS Download and Install](http://phantomjs.org/download.html) or [Poltergeist: Installing PhantomJS](https://github.com/jonleighton/poltergeist#installing-phantomjs).
-There are *no other external dependencies* (no need for Qt, nor an X server, nor ImageMagick, etc.)
+Install PhantomJS as per [PhantomJS: Download and Install](http://phantomjs.org/download.html) and/or [Poltergeist: Installing PhantomJS](https://github.com/jonleighton/poltergeist#installing-phantomjs).
+There are no other external dependencies (no need for Qt, nor an X server, nor ImageMagick, etc.)

 In your Gemfile: